strongloop/strongloop.com2/_posts/2018-10-02-september-milestone.md

 #### Redirection

 We fixed the explorer redirection problem when app is behind a proxy, now it skips setting the port when host is set and the port is the default for http and https.
-The explorer of the IBM Cloud app now redirects to the correct url https://loopback.io/api-explorer/?url=https://lb4app.eu-gb.bluemix.net/openapi.json
+The explorer of the IBM Cloud app now redirects to the [correct url]( https://loopback.io/api-explorer/?url=https://lb4app.eu-gb.bluemix.net/openapi.json)

 #### New Explorer Server

-We switched from swagger UI to our LoopBack server that hosts the API explore: http://explorer.loopback.io, which also has a fresh UI design.
-Take the app running locally as an example, now you can open the explorer on the url http://localhost:3000/explorer, same as loopback 3.
+We switched from swagger UI to our LoopBack server that hosts the API explore: [http://explorer.loopback.io](http://explorer.loopback.io), which also has a fresh UI design.
+Take the app running locally as an example, now you can open the explorer on the url [http://localhost:3000/explorer](http://localhost:3000/explore), same as LoopBack 3.

 Also several options are allowed for a more flexible configuration of the explorer.
 Check [configure the api explorer](https://loopback.io/doc/en/lb4/Server.html#configure-the-api-explorer) and [customize how openapi spec is served](https://loopback.io/doc/en/lb4/Server.html#customize-how-openapi-spec-is-served) to learn more.